Naillin/MQTT_Client/README.md

 ### "Rules" Tab

 - **Creating Rules**: Link Firebase database fields to MQTT topics.
 Rules allow automatic synchronization of data between Firebase and MQTT.
+All rules are stored at the root in the `rules.json` file.

 ## Usage Example